Walter Taylor Bridge: Design

-The bridge is a similar design to the Herciliou Luz Bridge in Florianópolis, Brazil, with the truss carrying the bridge being above the roadway and meeting the cables at non-uniform heights.
-This means that the suspension cables actually form the top chord of the truss, and this configuration is known as the Steinman (after its inventor) or Florianópolis type.
+The bridge is a similar design to the Hercilio Luz Bridge in Florianópolis, Brazil, with the truss carrying the bridge being above the roadway and meeting the cables at non-uniform heights.
+This means that the suspension cables form the top chord of the truss, and this configuration is known as the Steinman (after its inventor) or Florianópolis type.

 The bridge is unique among Brisbane bridges in that the two towers of the bridge house residential accommodation, which were occupied until mid 2010 when the last members of the original tollmaster's family moved out.
 The Chelmer side of the bridge is bounded by a council park.
 A pontoon adjacent to this park was washed away in the 2011 flood, and to date has not been replaced.
 The Walter Taylor Bridge is one of four bridges in close proximity to each other.
 The others are the Albert Bridge, Indooroopilly Railway Bridge, and the Jack Pesch Bridge.

 History

 The bridge was conceived, designed, built and funded by local visionary Walter Taylor, a contractor who lived in Graceville (adjacent to the suburb in Chelmer).
 Although there was a rail bridge to Indooroopilly and beyond to the northern suburbs of Brisbane, local residents were frustrated because there was no means by which cars could cross the river.
 Pedestrians had been able to cross the river on the 2 previous Albert Bridges from 1875 to 1893, and from 1895 until the opening of the Walter Taylor Bridge.
 Construction work began in 1930.

-The bridge is a suspension bridge and the support cables were actually surplus support cables used to hold up the incomplete halves of the Sydney Harbour Bridge during its construction.
+The bridge is a suspension bridge and its support cables are those that were used to hold up the incomplete halves of the Sydney Harbour Bridge during its construction.
 When the bridge opened it had the longest span of any suspension bridge in Australia.

 The bridge was opened on 14 February 1936 by the Governor of Queensland, Sir Leslie Wilson, with the final cost (anchorage to anchorage) coming to £85,000.
 The bridge was operated by as a toll bridge until the 1960s, with a toll collection booth located at the Northern (Indooroopilly) end (see the video link below).
 During that time, the bridge was known as the "Indooroopilly Toll Bridge".
 It was operated by Indooroopilly Toll Bridge Limited, of which Taylor was a Director and Company Secretary, listed on the Australian Stock Exchange, and with offices in the Central Buildings, Graceville.
 In its first full year it made a profit of £2581.

 After Walter Taylor's death in 1955, the bridge was renamed the Walter Taylor Bridge in his honour in 1956.